SwapnikKatkoori/node-summarizer/README.md

 <a name="Sentiment"></a>
 ### Sentiment Analysis

-To get the sentiment analysis of the string to be summarized:
+To get the sentiment value of the string to be summarized:

 ```
 let sentiment = Summarizer.getSentiment();